 Due to patient needs and a rapidly growing senior population in our country, there is a great need for primary care nurse practitioners.
 If you want opportunities to assess, diagnose and manage common acute and chronic health problems for patients from age 13 throughout the senior years, the Adult-Gerontology Primary Care Nurse Practitioner specialty is for you.
 You will deliver high quality, cost-effective care, emphasizing disease prevention and health promotion.
 A crucial part of your role will be teaching patients and their families about maintaining their health and preventing disease.

-Vanderbilt University School of Nursing is ranked as the #14 graduate school of nursing for its MSN and #6 for its DNP, according to U.S. News & World Report.
+Vanderbilt University School of Nursing is ranked as the #8 graduate school of nursing for its MSN and #6 for its DNP, according to U.S. News & World Report.
 We are members of the National Hartford Centers of Gerontological Nursing Excellence.
 We are also next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
 But most importantly, we are committed to the success of our students.
 We offer a rigorous curriculum taught by doctorally prepared faculty who share their own, diverse, real-world experiences and provide clinical experiences in a variety of practice settings.
 Our students benefit from low faculty-to-student ratios and personalized attention.
 You will also benefit from your classmates who have diverse backgrounds and experiences that will enrich your learning experience.